From Soybeans to Car Parts

 - Introduce soybeans to your class.
 Depending on their background knowledge, provide one of the following resources for your class to help them learn about soybeans, what they are used for, and where they are typically grown.

 - Soybean Ag Mag: "Ag Mags" are magazines designed for kids.
-They are interactive and SmartBoard capable.
-Click on the leaves to connect to videos and additional content.

 - Soybean Reader: This 4-page reader contains information about soybeans.
 It can be printed and used for group or individual reading time.